 The Freedom of Information Law, effective January 1, 1978, reaffirms your right to know how your government operates.
 It provides rights of access to records reflective of governmental decisions and policies that affect the lives of every New Yorker.
 The law preserves the Committee on Open Government, which was created by enactment of the original Freedom of Information Law in 1974.

-Any individual or organization wishing to obtain information under the Freedom of Information Law should submit a letter to the Fonda-Fultonville district clerk.
+Any individual or organization wishing to obtain information under the Freedom of Information Law should submit a letter to the Fonda-Fultonville business official.
 Not all information held by a school district is open for public inspection.

 Open Meeting Law